 Speaking of data, what are the types of data that can be accumulated in a CDP and how does it differ from CRMs and DMPs?

-While these are the most important set of data a CDP keeps a track of, it is not limited to just these.
-For instance, CDPs could be set to track all other sorts of data like email responses, social media mentions and more.
+While these are the most important data sets a CDP keeps a track of, it can do more.
+For instance, CDPs can track all sorts of data like email responses, social media mentions, and more.

 Therefore, it becomes a very useful tool in your business and at times it’s not just useful for marketers, but also for customer support or account managers, as they can closely watch and monitor customer accounts, and resolve any queries that might persist.